comcco02/simpleui/README.md

 HS - Created drop down options

-SD - Enable the submit button to be clicked once text is entered
+SD - Researched and tested code on how to enable the submit button to be clicked once text is entered

 ZP - Created the three options for food